transpixel/tpqz/README.md

 Developing code for those applications required a fair number of engineering-specific and math-specific code operations.
-For example math::atan2 that avoids the ambiguity of std::atan2() (for which both -pi and +pi can be returned) and other practical-world things like that.
+For example math::atan2 that avoids the ambiguity of std::atan2() for which both -pi and +pi can be returned -and other practical-world things like that.